ngworker/lumberjack/README.md

 }
 ```

-There is nothing special about it.
-The only remarkable thing is that the config is passed down its constructor and assigned to the public `config` property.
+In the above snippet the config is passed down its constructor and assigned to the public `config` property.
 Lumberjack uses this configuration to determine which logs the driver should handle.

 #### Using a LumberjackLogPayload